 Alzheimer’s disease, Parkinson’s disease and other forms of neurodegenerative disease are the fasting-growing causes of death around the world.
-Thanks to widespread mismanagement and contamination, prions are spreading to wildlife, livestock and back to humans thanks to misinformation and mismanagement.
+Thanks to widespread mismanagement and contamination, prions are spreading to wildlife, livestock and back to humans thanks to misinformation and the mismanagement of infectious waste.

-Infectious proteins known as prions are involved with most forms of neurodegenerative disease.
+Infectious proteins known as prions (PREE-on) are involved with most forms of neurodegenerative disease.
 Prion disease is known in neurology as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 The global epidemic is all about the prion contagion, which migrates, mutates and multiplies as it moves up the food chain.

 Alzheimer’s disease and Creutzfeldt-Jakob disease are both highly transmissible.
 Prions shed from humans are the most aggressive mutations and the most difficult to neutralize.
 That’s because prions mutate as they move up the food chain and humans, of course, are at the top of the food chain.
 As such, the sewage from these victims is highly infectious.
 Thanks to sewage mismanagement, prion diseases have been spreading to wildlife through the bodily fluids of humans who have the disease.
 CWD is now an epidemic and the government routinely hires sharpshooters to get rid of the evidence.